PetraVidnerova/NCK_interim/README.md

 + [NCK_2020](https://github.com/PetraVidnerova/NCK_interim/tree/master/NCK_2020) - software tools created during the year 2020
 + [AnANAS](https://github.com/PetraVidnerova/AnANAS) - the software library for automatic architecture selection, 2020.

+**Acknowledgement**:
+This work was partially supported by the TAČR grant TN01000024 and institutional support of the Institute of Computer Science RVO 67985807.